interactionlab/InfiniTouch/README.md

     }
 ```

-The back unit uses the respective code to broadcast the capacitive images to the front unit:
+The back unit uses the respective code to broadcast the capacitive images to the front unit.
+A callback handler can also be added if required.
 ```java
 backDeviceHandler = new BackDeviceHandler(Constants.FRONT_IP, 9584);
 backDeviceHandler.startHandler(true);